cisco-asp-web/LTRMSI-3000/lab_1/lab_1-guide.md

 > [!NOTE]
 > Normally pinging xrd-to-xrd in this dockerized environment would result in ping times of ~1-3ms.
 However, we wanted to simulate something a little more real-world so we built a shell script to add synthetic latency to the underlying Linux links.

-1. Run the `add-latency.sh` script from the topology-host:
+1. From a *topology-host* terminal session run the `add-latency.sh` script:
    ```
    ~/LTRMSI-3000/lab_1/scripts/add-latency.sh
    ```

 ## Validate BGP Peering

 In the topology we are running a single ASN 65000 with BGP running on **xrd01**, **xrd05**, **xrd06**, **xrd07**.
 Routers **xrd05** and **xrd06** are functioning as route reflectors and **xrd01** and **xrd07** are clients.